sferik/t-ruby/README.md

 If you're running [Zsh][zsh], you can source the [bundled completion file][completion] to get shell completion for `t` commands, subcommands, and flags.

 Don't run Zsh?
-Why not [contribute][contribute] completion support for your favorite shell?
+Why not [contribute][] completion support for your favorite shell?

 ## History